pgailinas/videoqa-representation-comparison/docs/index.md

 The experimental framework enables direct comparison by holding the reusable CLIP text embedding dataset, classifier, and evaluation methodology constant while varying only the video representation.

-The resulting notebook workflow provides a modular research platform that can be extended to investigate additional representation-learning methods, multimodal foundation models, and VideoQA benchmarks.
+The resulting notebook workflow provides a modular and reproducible research platform that separates shared representation generation, experiment-specific autoencoder representation learning, downstream VideoQA evaluation, and comparative performance analysis.

 ---